alercebroker/usecases/api/ALeRCE ZTF DB API.md

 # ALeRCE ZTF DB API
-This API give access to ALeRCE Annotated ZTF API, with corrected magnitudes, objects statistics and the object data.
+This API gives access to ALeRCE Annotated ZTF API, with corrected magnitudes, objects statistics and the object data.

 The access point to the API is [ztf.alerce.online], querying the API is done with **http POST requests**  with parameters in **JSON** format.